This blog post was updated on February 3, 2023.

 Guests looking for a higher-end experience should consider Joshimath’s Nanda Inn, which offers rooms with balconies overlooking serene gardens and the chance to participate in yoga classes.
 While camping isn’t allowed in the Valley of Flowers, tourists looking for more rugged accommodations can stay at the Blue Poppy cottage camp in Ghangaria.
 Complete with double beds and electricity, tents at Blue Poppy allow visitors to rest in the shade of the Valley of Flowers’ incredible foliage.

-You Might Also Enjoy: India By the Bloom: The Eye-Popping Flower Festivals and Events You’ll Want to See and Smell
+You Might Also Enjoy: India by the Bloom: The Eye-Popping Flower Festivals and Events You’ll Want to See and Smell

 Visitors of the Valley of Flowers have their pick of some of the most picturesque hikes and trails in the world.
 For most visitors, the Valley of Flowers Trek is the most popular hike in the park.
 The Trek encompasses 25 miles between the town of Govindghat and the village of Ghangaria.
 This trail is also considered a moderately challenging hike due to the steadily increasing elevation of the path.
 Visitors are nevertheless rewarded with spectacular views of the region’s wildflowers, which grow in abundance in the grasslands adjacent to the path.